The Email Monetization Playbook for Retail Media Networks (That Actually Scales)

 If your email monetization strategy starts with “let’s sell placements,” you’re already behind.

-It has to start with data unification.
+It has to start with first party data.

 What Data Actually Matters